 The sun has been shining.
-People are squinting up their eyes and shielding the screens of their phones at the bus stop.
-It's hot; I counted seventy-three discarded drinks containers on my way into work this morning.
+People are squinting their eyes and shielding the screens of their phones at bus stops.
+It's hot, I counted seventy-three discarded drinks containers on my way into work this morning.
 An average of one every thirty-four meters.

-Someone has written “HeRB” on the Mill Street post box.
+Someone has written “HeRB” on the Church Street post box.

-The milkman's two young assistants were talking as they waited on the curb for the van.
+The milkman's two young assistants were talking as they waited on the kerb for the van.

 “She asked for nine semi, I put twelve in and now she wants thirteen” said the short chubby white one.